 Tel: +39 040 366580

 Started as a pastry shop in 1832, Caffè Urbanis is now one of the favorite bars frequented by the Triestine young people at night.

-The interior has been elegantly renovated, leaving, however, leaving little clue as to original layout and atmosphere.
+The interior has been elegantly renovated, leaving, however, little clue as to original layout and atmosphere.

-Worth seeing is the mosaic on the pavement which contains various representations, the sea, the bora and mythological symbols.
-The foundation year is still visible on the windows and on the mosaic.
+Worth seeing is the original mosaic pavement which contains various representations, the sea, the bora and mythological symbols.
+The foundation year is still visible on the windows and in the mosaic.